rockapot/crash/Story/Hour 04.md

 One of the bearded men knelt with them, saying brother, sister, welcome.
 You found us.
 ----
 They were given steaming tin cups with ration cubes dissolved in water.
 He held his in both hands like a sacrament and sipped.
 A salty illusion of food.
 They piled on the blankets until their shivering was under control but he still could not feel his feet.
 The engineers sat with them in the vast wreckage of the deck.
 Three of them juniors and one of them the bearded noncomms who helped to pulled them up.
+Piles of boxes and barrels arranged in shanties all around.
 The noncomm explained that he was one of two engineers had found the hold early in Nor’s daycycle.
 They had hotwired a personal transmitter to its spire for continuous broadcast.
 Survival gear was plentiful, as were emergency blankets. *Nereid* had been well-equipped to fight the cold.
 There were prefabricated settlements intended for the first planetside colony.
 They considered setting a unit up but quickly determined that the structure would not have been sound in the ice or snow or the metal of the deck.
 But the parts were useful as scaffolding to erect dividers and screens, and a primitive set of windblocking corridors along the maw.
 The gel in the hold’s power relays provided an emergency means of combustion and they arranged barrels of blue flame and metal crates to stave off the elements.
 But it was sinful to burn it in this manner.
 So many megajoules wasted.
 The junior engineers had arrived not long before.
 They worked reclamation on the flight deck.
 Two men, one lanky, one fat, and one woman with short acid-white hair.
 Second year, second year, third year, they introduced themselves.
 And you?
 We’re both third, she answered.